brave-experiments/frodo-pir/README.md

   make test
 ```

+We test:

+* A client and server workflow when using FrodoPIR (10 times).
+* A test to check that the library fails if parameters are reused.

 If all test build and run correctly, you should see an `ok` next to them.

 **Note**: Occasionally, one of the tests will fail with a `thread 'api::tests::client_query_to_server_10_times' panicked at 'assertion failed: (left == right)` error.
 This is due to the usage of specific parameters for testing and can be safely ignored.